ZENNER Datahub Howto: Setting up Forwardings using HTTP as an example

 2.1.2 Configuration of the Platform

-After clicking on “Add new forward rule” you can freely assign a desired designation in the “Name” field in the mask that opens.
+After clicking on “Add new forward rule” you can freely enter a desired name in the “Name” field in the mask that opens.
 “HTTP” is selected as the type.
-Furthermore, the target URL of your own endpoint must be entered.
+You also need to enter the target URL of your own endpoint.
 This is made up as follows, depending on whether authentication to the endpoint is desired or not:

 2.1.3 Usage Example with Flask

-An easy way to use http forwarding is to set up an API endpoint with flask.
-With just a few lines of code, a target URL can be defined and the content of the POST body can be further processed in your own Python code.
-In the Python example shown, each received json document is written to a log file.
+A simple way to use HTTP redirection is to set up an API endpoint with Flask.
+With just a few lines of code, you can define a target URL and further process the contents of the POST body in your own Python code.
+In the Python example shown, each received JSON document is written to a log file.

-In principle, however, all options are open here – from caching, for example, in a MongoDB to triggering an action directly when a specific telegram arrives.
+In principle, however, all options are open to you – from caching, for example, in a MongoDB, to directly triggering an action when a specific telegram arrives.

 2.2.1 General

-If AMQP forwarding is set up, the platform publishes telegrams to a broker provided by the user, such as rabbitMQ.
+If AMQP forwarding is configured, the platform publishes telegrams to a broker provided by the user, such as rabbitMQ.
 This must be accessible from the Internet and have a static IP address/URL.

 The platform always publishes to a previously set up broker exchange.
 This exchange can in turn be linked to one or more queues.
 The data from these queues can be subscribed for further processing.